 - t= time period

-This approach assumes the mean to be set to zero considering the upside and downside trend in the movement of stock prices.
+This approach assumes the mean to be set to zero, considering the upside and downside trend in the movement of stock prices.

-where N= number of observations (monthly/ weekly/ daily returns).
-Typically, 20, 50 and 100-day returns are calculated.
+Where N= number of observations (monthly/ weekly/ daily returns).
+Typically, calculates 20, 50, and 100-day returns.

-The results are then annualized.
-Realized volatility is annualized by multiplying daily realized variance with a number of trading days/weeks/ months in a year.
+Then, the results will annualizedAnnualizedIn investments terminology, annualize is a method of estimating the financial performance of a short-term investment on an annual basis.
+In simpler words, investments yielding short-term returns for semi-monthly, monthly, or quarterly periods are considered for annualization..
+Realized volatility annualized by multiplying the daily realized variance by the number of trading days/weeks/ months in a year.
 The square root of the annualized realized variance is the realized volatility.

 Examples of Realized Volatility